 PBTLs are omnivorous, mostly feeding on medium-sized arthropods that they ambush from their burrow (Hutchinson, Milne, & Croft, 1994).
 Analyses of scats and stomach contents have recorded the remains of grasshoppers, ants, small spiders, beetles, snails, cockroaches and plant material (including Dianella spp. seed, possible chenopod material, and several leaves and flowers of introduced Medicago spp.)
-(Ehmann, 1982; Hutchinson, Milne, & Croft, 1994; Milne, 1999; Fenner, Bull, & Hutchinson, 2007).
+(Ehmann, 1982; Hutchinson, Milne, & Croft, 1994; Milne, Conservation and the ecology of the endangered Pygmy Bluetongue Lizard Tiliqua adelaidensis, 1999; Fenner, Bull, & Hutchinson, Omnivorous diet of the endangered Pygmy Bluetongue Lizard Tiliqua adelaidensis, 2007).

 The mating season occurs between October and November (Milne & Bull, 2000), with females heavily gravid (pregnant) by January, subsequently bearing live young.
 Females are sexually mature from approximately three years of age and can have up to four young each season.
-The young will remain with their mothers (in the burrow) from mid-January to mid-March, with neonate dispersal occurring thereafter (Clarke, 2000; Duffy, Pound, & How, 2012).
+The young will remain with their mothers from mid-January to mid-March, with neonate dispersal occurring thereafter (Clarke, 2000; Duffy, Pound, & How, 2012).
+Males are more active during the mating season as they move away from their burrows in search of female mating partners, while neonates and females are comparatively more active during late summer as they disperse.